The mission of the Episcopal Foundation of Dallas is to expand the Kingdom of God through disciplined investing for transformative ministries.

 - The Foundation may approve multi-year pledges.
 The Foundation may also grant a single year of funding from a multi-year request and ask that the submitting organization reapply again the next year.

 - Organizations may submit annual requests.
-Those organizations that have received significant awards within the previous year may be de-prioritized so that the committee can commit resources to other priorities that did not receive funding in the past year.
+However, those organizations that have received significant awards within the previous year may be de-prioritized.

-- The Foundation usually does not make grants supporting annual fund campaigns, deficit financing, debt repayment, political activities, underwriting for fundraising activities, lobbying purposes, or direct aid to individuals unless a clear case can be made that the request supports the priorities of the Diocese of Dallas.
+- The Foundation usually does not make grants supporting annual fund campaigns, deficit financing, debt repayment, and underwriting for fundraising activities, unless a clear case can be made that the request supports the priorities of the Diocese of Dallas.

 - The Foundation requires grant recipients to accurately credit the Episcopal Foundation of Dallas as the donor in any publicity or recognition efforts.
 In addition, the Foundation has the right to release information regarding the Foundation’s grants to its grantees to any public medium (media).